 What to Add and What to Avoid

 - Totally avoid alcohol and smoking from your daily diet plan.
 Women who are for an alternative to HRT for relief from hot flushes should try stubbing out their cigarettes.
-Because smoking may lead to more severe or more frequent hot flushes during the menopause.
+Smoking may lead to more severe or more frequent hot flushes during the menopause.

 - Women with a body mass, considered obese, were more likely to have frequent and severe hot flushes than the women with healthy weight.

 - Regular exercise daily can help to reduce the symptoms.

 - Avoid to take more protein food like beef, meat and other red meats.

 - Reduce more salt or other spices from your diet.